Beneficiary Testimonial from a DEEP Class in Arizona, provided by the HSAG QIN-QIO

 Quality Insights Beneficiary Success Story: Gwendolyn’s Journey through Managing Diabetes

 “I’m feeling so good.
 When I first came here and took the stairs, I would get winded.
 I came today and I am fine!”
 Gwendolyn joyfully said.
 Gwendolyn was diagnosed with type 2 diabetes three to four years ago.
-Gwendolyn wanted to learn more about how to manage her diabetes, so she decided to attend a free diabetes program that was scheduled at a Senior Center in New Jersey.
-“I made a lot of friends of different nationalities,” Gwendolyn pleasantly stated.
+She wanted to learn more about how to manage her diabetes, so she decided to attend a free diabetes program that was scheduled at a Senior Center in New Jersey.
+“I made a lot of friends of different nationalities,” Gwendolyn stated.
 She noted that throughout the six weeks, the workshop participants formed a bond and now they can count on one another for support.
 Knowing that other people in her community were going through similar things that she is, helped her cope.
 Gwendolyn learned about the guidelines to a healthy meal and now has a good sense of how and what to eat to maintain a healthier and longer life.
 One thing Gwendolyn does differently since she completed the workshop is that she no longer uses added salt, and now uses spices like Mrs. Dash or paprika.
 Furthermore, Gwendolyn was really excited that she learned how to read food labels.
 She now keeps this in mind and utilizes this tool when she goes grocery shopping.
 Gwendolyn has also been walking more and more and ensures that she is exercising regularly throughout the week.
 The combination of exercising and healthy eating led Gwendolyn to successfully lose seven pounds.
 Monitoring blood sugar is another important part of the workshop.
 Gwendolyn feels more in control and makes sure that her blood sugar levels are in a good range.
 She now knows what to do if her blood sugar goes too high or too low.
 “I’m not perfect, but I’m getting there,” Gwendolyn said.
 Dealing with difficult emotions such as anger, fear and frustration is another topic discussed during the workshop.
 People with a chronic condition such as diabetes may be more likely to experience these difficult emotions.
 These emotions are important to manage and Gwendolyn stated that as a result of the workshop, she now knows healthy and positive ways to deal with stress and negative emotions.
 Gwendolyn also had an action plan of walking to the grocery store once during the day.
 At the beginning of the next session, each participant reports on their action plan and whether they accomplished it or not.
 This goal-setting tool tends to work for and benefit many participants because they want to share with the group that they were successful.
-Gwendolyn has nine energetic grandchildren and five playful great grandchildren that she is motivated to keep up with.
+Gwendolyn has nine energetic grandchildren and five playful great-grandchildren that she is motivated to keep up with.
 Since completing the workshop, she now has the confidence that she will be able to do just that.

 Quality Insights Video